cilium/cilium/Documentation/bpf.rst

 Cilium uses BPF heavily in its data path, see :ref:`arch_guide` for further information.
-The goal of this chapter is to provide a BPF reference guide in oder to gain understanding of BPF, its networking specific use including loading BPF programs with tc (traffic control) and XDP (eXpress Data Path), and to aid with developing Cilium's BPF templates.
+The goal of this chapter is to provide a BPF reference guide in order to gain understanding of BPF, its networking specific use including loading BPF programs with tc (traffic control) and XDP (eXpress Data Path), and to aid with developing Cilium's BPF templates.